Drones (Muse album): Background

 On their previous albums The Resistance (2009) and The 2nd Law (2012), Muse incorporated orchestral and electronic music.
 In December 2013, they released the live album and video Live at Rome Olympic Stadium; songwriter Matt Bellamy said the band wanted the release "to capture some of the extremes of what we've been doing since we want to go in a different direction in the future."

 Muse began writing their seventh album soon after the Rome concert.
 Bellamy stated that the album "should be something that really does strip away the additional things that we've experimented with on the last two albums...
 I kind of feel like it will be nice to reconnect and remind ourselves of just the basics of who we are."
 The band felt the electronic side of their music was becoming too dominant.
 According to bassist Chris Wolstenholme, some of the music on The 2nd Law was "somewhat of a bore to play live, and I'm not too certain how much of it worked for our shows ...
 The logical step was to strip away all the outer layers and go back to the way we started.
 Sometimes, making things simpler makes them more powerful."

 Recording

 In October 2014, Muse entered the Warehouse Studio in Vancouver.
-After having self-produced their previous two albums, Muse worked with producer Robert John "Mutt" Lange to spend less time mixing and reviewing takes and focus on performance.
+After having self-produced their previous two albums, Muse worked with producer Mutt Lange to spend less time mixing and reviewing takes and focus on performance.
 Tommaso Colliva and Rich Costey served as additional producers.
 After having used several different bass guitars and effect pedals for The 2nd Law, Wolstenholme used only one bass guitar and a small number of pedals, hoping to find a cohesive sound.

 The first recording session ended on 19 October, with the band calling it "emotional".
 Muse re-entered the studio in November 2014.
 On 1 April 2015, drummer Dominic Howard and mixer Rich Costey indicated on their Instagram accounts that they had finished mixing the album.
 The result was a simpler, more consistent rock sound with less elaborate production and genre experimentation.